Tuesday, April 16, 2024

 The woman behind the elevated counter immediately climbed down and gave me a hug.
 Telling this stranger, feeling her warmth, lessened my grief in that moment.
 Which is all we can ask for.

 Grief is a great leveler.
 Whether family, friend or precious pet, we all go through it, feeling loss with the same intensity.
-Sharing grief with people we don’t know may actually lessen bring the most comfort.
+Sharing grief with people we don’t know may actually bring the most comfort.

 Thursday, June 1, 2023